-This school year Zero Teen Fatalities launched new sub-program designed to keep teen drivers safe on the road.
+This school year, Zero Teen Fatalities launched a new sub-program designed to keep teen drivers safe on the road.
 Cars and Cops is a 45-minute, hands-on interactive high school event that partners with local automotive maintenance providers and local law enforcement to teach teens about basic automobile maintenance and what to expect when interacting with local law enforcement.
 Teen drivers will receive a hands-on walk around of a vehicle, including:

 - How to jump start a dead battery